kaushik88/kaushik88.github.io/_posts/2016-06-12-consistency-and-self-expectations.md

 *"I could take that smash!"*. <br/>
 *"Maybe I could defeat these guys"*. <br/>

-I gave myself a small prep talk and started the first match.
+I gave myself a small pep talk and started the first match.
 It was 2-2 and after a long rally, I sprinted from the left side of the court to the right and in full stretch, I hit a perfect cross-court drop shot, wrong-footing the opponent and thus winning the point.
 My confidence was sky rocket high now and after some good rallies I got to 6-8.
 I was playing at my best and I had the belief that I could win.
 However I ended up losing the match **7-21**.

 I shrugged it off convincing myself it was an off-match and decided to try again in the next one.
-However, in the next match the same thing happened - prep talk in the mind at the beginning, amazing rallies at the start of the match to come to 7-9 and ended up losing the match **9-21**.
+However, in the next match the same thing happened - pep talk in the mind at the beginning, amazing rallies at the start of the match to come to 7-9 and ended up losing the match **9-21**.
 After losing the next 3 matches in a similar fashion (8-21, 11-21 and 9-21), I was a little disappointed and frustrated.

 A couple of lessons from this -